mrcavalcanti/mosaicoo/docs/sources/administration/cli.md

 ## Invoking Mosaicoo CLI

-To invoke Mosaicoo CLI, add the path to the grafana binaries in your `PATH` environment variable.
+To invoke Mosaicoo CLI, add the path to the mosaicoo binaries in your `PATH` environment variable.
 Alternately, if your current directory is the `bin` directory, use `./grafana-cli`.
 Otherwise, you can specify full path to the CLI.
 For example, on Linux `/usr/share/grafana/bin/grafana-cli` and on Windows `C:\Program Files\GrafanaLabs\grafana\bin\grafana-cli.exe`.

 > **Note:** Some commands, such as installing or removing plugins, require `sudo` on Linux.
 If you are on Windows, run Windows PowerShell as Administrator.